 OLD TOWN COFFEE & CHOCOLATES 211 F St. Various artists.
 Live music.

-OTTO + OLIVE 117 F St. EL Salchichon 707, serving gourmet hotdogs.
+OTTO + OLIVE 117 F St. Book signing for Child Hair Loss, Linden Tyler Glavich, local author.
+El Salchichon gourmet hotdogs.

 PEARL LOUNGE 507 Second St.